WaltSchn/task-manager-ruby/README.md

 Ruby Task Manager

 A simple command-line to-do list application built in Ruby.
-It allows you to add, list, complete, and delete tasks — all stored locally in a JSON file.
+It allows you to add, list, complete, and delete tasks, all stored locally in a JSON file.

 Features:
 - Add new tasks